Basic Usage (R)

 The latest stable release of the R package genieclust is available from the CRAN repository.
-We can install it by calling:
+Install it by calling:

 install.packages("genieclust")

-Below are a few basic examples of how to interact with the package.
+Below are a few basic examples of interacting with the package.

 library("genieclust")